PRODUCT OVERVIEW

 Storyboards & Wireframes

-The cross-functional team went through a series of storyboards, on how a potential user will normally use the system during the normal conditions of interaction.
-These concepts are based on user persona, journey maps, and best practice standards.
+The cross-functional team developed a series of storyboards illustrating how potential users would typically interact with the system under normal conditions.
+These concepts were grounded in user personas, journey maps, and industry best practices.

 Donate Surplus Goods